agostof/BrAPI-FastAPI/server/README.md

         }
     }
 ```
-## Why it did not see */brapi/v2*?
+## Why I did not see *"/brapi/v2"* on endpoint definitions?
-You might have noticed is that the */brapi/v2* is missing for this definition.
-This is because that prefix is already added when each view is mounted to the app in the applications [main.py](../brapi_v2/main.py), in detail:
+You might have noticed that the */brapi/v2* prefix string is missing from endpoint definitions.
+This is because that prefix is already added when each view is mounted to the app using the [APIRouter](https://fastapi.tiangolo.com/tutorial/bigger-applications/#apirouter) feature.
+This is done in the applications [main.py](../brapi_v2/main.py), in detail:
 ```python
 # brapi_v2/main.py
 #...